acquaint-softtech/geo-location/README.md

 **Step 2**: Configure the Geo-Location Tracker Addon

 The addon provides a configuration file to customize its behavior.
 Locate the **geo-location-tracker.php** file in the config directory of your Statamic installation.
 Make the following configurations:

 2.1.
 Test Local Setting
-Set the `test_local` option to either true or false:
+To test addon in local environment, you can set the `test_local` option to `True`

 If set to `true`, the addon will work in your local system for testing purposes.
 If set to `false`, the addon will be enabled for use on the live site.